-Lough Leane (the lower lake), Muckross Lake (the middle lake), and the Upper Lake are the lakes of Killarney.
+These are Lough Leane (the lower lake), Muckross Lake (the middle lake), and the Upper Lake.
 The lakes are linked together and make-up almost a quarter of the park’s area.
 Although all the lakes are interlinked, each lake has a unique ecosystem.
 The lakes join at a popular tourist area called the Meeting of the Waters.

-Lough Leane is considered the largest lake of the three lakes, it is the largest of the lakes of Killarney that are all freshwater lakes in the region.
+Lough Leane is considered the largest lake of the three lakes, it is the largest of the lakes, that are all freshwater lakes in the region.
 Also, the lake is rich in nutrients.

 Muckross is the deepest of them all, The lake lies between the Sandstone Mountains to the south and west and the limestone to the north.

 The smallest of the three is the Upper Lake.
 A 4 km channel separates it from the others.